Your Ultimate Home Fitness Program

 Be sure to go back and check out Part I of the Alpha home fitness program and come back for part 3 where we tackle nutrition!

-- American Heart Association.
-Short bursts of high-intensity exercise does more for type 2 diabetes.
+American Heart Association.
+Short bursts of high-intensity exercise do more for type 2 diabetes.
 ScienceDaily.
 ScienceDaily, 10 November 2015.